ReZorg/Lethe-AI-Sharp/Docs/MEMORY.md

 2. **Embedding Creation**: The summary is converted to vector embeddings for similarity search

-3. **RAG Activation**: When users or personas mention topics related to past conversations, the RAGEngine automatically retrieves relevant session summaries
+3. **RAG Activation**: When users or personas mention topics related to past conversations, the persona's `Brain` automatically retrieves relevant session summaries

 ### Session Summary Process